 Dr. Tait Shanafelt received his medical degree from the University of Colorado, where he received the Hippocrates Award as the “Physician’s physician,” the Golden Head Cane Award as the outstanding student in internal medicine, and the Robert E. Glazer Award for leadership and service.
 Tait later went on to a Hematology/Oncology Fellowship at Mayo Clinic, where he received both the Mayo Brothers Distinguished Fellow Award and the Summerskill Award for outstanding scientific research.

-In addition to his leukemia research, Tait is an international thought leader and researcher in the field of physician well-being and its implications for quality of care.
-He is the Director of the Mayo Clinic Department of Medicine Program on Physician Well-Being, a clinical laboratory evaluating personal and organizational factors that contribute to physician satisfaction.
+In addition to his leukemia research, Dr. Shanafelt is an international thought leader and researcher in the field of physician well-being and its implications for quality of care.
+He was the Director of the Mayo Clinic Department of Medicine Program on Physician Well-Being, a clinical laboratory evaluating personal and organizational factors that contribute to physician satisfaction.
 His research in this area has involved physicians at all stages of their career, from medical school to practice, and has included several multi-center and national studies.
 He has published widely on this topic, including numerous works in the JCO, Annals of Internal Medicine, and JAMA, and has served as a keynote speaker to the ACGME, AAMC, AMA, and ABIM on this topic.

 Most preventable deaths via medical error in U.S. hospitals have a second victim: those involved in their care.